Russia set for second largest grain harvest on record at over 151mn tonnes

 Russia is on track to secure the second largest grain harvest in its history of more than 151mn tonnes, according to Agriculture Minister Dmitry Patrushev. (chart)

 The harvesting campaign is nearing completion, with grain and leguminous crops harvested from 98% of the sown area.
-Patrushev reported at a ministerial meeting that, "Over 151mn tonnes of grain in bunker weight have been threshed, including almost 99mn tonnes of wheat.
+Patrushev reported at a ministerial meeting that "Over 151mn tonnes of grain in bunker weight have been threshed, including almost 99mn tonnes of wheat.
 We understand that in 2023 we will receive the second largest harvest in the history of Russia."

 The substantial yield not only assures the fulfilment of domestic needs but also sets the stage for exporting record quantities, projected at over 65mn tonnes.